Keats/tera/docs/content/docs/_index.md

 }
 ```

-The `attribute` argument can be used to selct one Person for each age:
+The `attribute` argument can be used to select one Person for each age:

 ```jinja2
 {{ people | unique(attribute="age") }}